upunaprosk/la-tda/README.md

 We present a TDA-based interpretable feature generation approach to the acceptability classification task.
 We follow the methodology suggested in the following papers:

 1. Kushnareva, L., Cherniavskii, D., Mikhailov, V., Artemova, E., Barannikov, S., Bernstein, A., Piontkovskaya, I., Piontkovski, D., & Burnaev, E. (2021).
 Artificial Text Detection via Examining the Topology of Attention Maps.
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (pp. 635–649).
 Association for Computational Linguistics. [[paper](https://arxiv.org/pdf/2109.04825.pdf)][[code](https://github.com/danchern97/tda4atd)]
-2. Kushnareva L., Piontkovski D., Piontkovskaya I. Betti numbers of attention graphs is all you really need //arXiv preprint arXiv:2207.01903. – 2022. [[paper](https://arxiv.org/pdf/2207.01903.pdf)]
+2. Kushnareva, Laida, Dmitri Piontkovski, and Irina Piontkovskaya.
+"Betti numbers of attention graphs is all you really need." arXiv preprint arXiv:2207.01903 (2022). [[paper](https://arxiv.org/pdf/2207.01903.pdf)]

-The algorithm for calculation of persistent barcodes (or canonical forms) was firstly intoduced in Barannikov S. (1994).
-“The Framed morse Complex and its Invariants,” in Adv.
-Soviet Math., Vol. 21.
-Providence, RI: Amer.
-Math.
-Soc., 93–115. [[paper](https://hal.archives-ouvertes.fr/hal-01745109/document)]
+The algorithm for calculation of persistent barcodes (or canonical forms) was firstly intoduced in Barannikov, Serguei.
+"The framed Morse complex and its invariants."
+Advances in Soviet Mathematics 21 (1994): 93-116. [[paper](https://hal.archives-ouvertes.fr/hal-01745109/document)]

 We use topological features of the attention graphs, features of the barcodes and attention-to-pattern features.
 We conduct all the experiments on monolingual encoders fine-tuned on grammatical acceptability corpora in [English](https://github.com/nyu-mll/CoLA-baselines), [Italian](https://github.com/dhfbk/ItaCoLA-dataset), and [Russian](https://github.com/RussianNLP/RuCoLA).